LUISG47/belly-button-challenge/README.md

 Complete the following steps:

 1. Use the D3 library to read in samples.json from the URL https://static.bc-edx.com/data/dl-1-2/m14/lms/starter/samples.json.
+(This file is also available on the root folder so you can see the structure or call it locally)
 2. Create a horizontal bar chart with a dropdown menu to display the top 10 OTUs found in that individual.
 + Use sample_values as the values for the bar chart.
 + Use otu_ids as the labels for the bar chart.